Cancer pain: Relief is possible

 How do you treat cancer pain?

-There are many different ways to treat cancer pain.
-One way is to remove the source of the pain, for example, through surgery, chemotherapy, radiation or other treatment.
+There are a variety of ways.
+One is to remove the source of the pain through surgery, chemotherapy, radiation or other treatment.

 - Weak opioid (derived from opium) medications, such as codeine